minimapletinytools/PotatoPuzzleScript/SPEC.md

 If the LHS `patterns` is matched, *replace* with the RHS `patterns`.
 A LHS `patterns` in a `pattern match` may have an optional `directional modifier`.
 See Pattern Matching section for more details.

 ### boolean statement followed by a rule
-A `boolean statement` is either a `patterns` or a `boolean expression` followed by a `rule`.
-If the pattern is matched or the expression evaluates to true, execute the RHS `rule`.
+A `boolean statement` is either a `pattern expression` or a `boolean expression` followed by a `rule`.
+If the pattern experssion is matched or the expression evaluates to true, execute the RHS `rule`.
 In this case we say the LHS evaluates to true.
 If it does not, we say the LHS evaluates to false.

 A rule is *done* if
 1. it is a `command` that executed once